-Moreover, the pamphlet also urges the reader: "to vote for the Liberal Party, who will legislate not for the Parsons, or for the Brewers, nor for the Landlords, but for the People", and that "every vote given to the Liberals is a vote for Progress and Reform"112, in terms which seek to draw the fight against Protection into a longestablished form of Liberal appeal.
-While the emphasis on the 'working-class' voters is evidence of the Liberals adjusting their concerns to those of the largest part of the
+Moreover, the pamphlet also urges the reader: "to vote for the Liberal Party, who will legislate not for the Parsons, or for the Brewers, nor for the Landlords, but for the

-110 Howe, 'Towards the hungry forties', Free Trade and Liberal England, pp. 249-250.

-111 Plain Talk to Farm Labourers by One of Themselves, (London: Liberal Publication Department, 1903), in Bristol University Special Collections, National Liberal Federation Collection, 'LPD Leaflets 1903', ref.
+Howe, 'Towards the hungry forties', Free Trade and Liberal England, pp. 249-250.
+Plain Talk to Farm Labourers by One of Themselves, (London: Liberal Publication Department, 1903), in Bristol University Special Collections, National Liberal Federation Collection, 'L.P.D.
+Leaflets 1903', ref.
 JN 1129 L4 P2..